A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

-Biomolecules are organic compounds that are essential for life.
-They can be classified into four main types: amino acids, proteins, carbohydrates, and nucleic acids.
-Each type of biomolecule has a specific structure and function that contributes to the overall functioning of an organism.
+Biomolecules are organic compounds essential for life.
+They are classified into four main types: amino acids, proteins, carbohydrates, and nucleic acids.
+Each type has a specific structure and function contributing to an organism's overall functioning.

 Basic Concepts